 Megan Bynum joined the staff at Cumberland University in February 2013 as the Clinical Education Coordinator in the Athletic Training Program.
 Her duties at CU include teaching Athletic Training courses, coordinating athletic training students’ clinical rotations and overseeing the various Preceptors and their affiliated clinical sites.
-For the past two years she was the Athletic Trainer for the Men's Basketball team, but starting in the Fall of 2015, Bynum’s duties will be strictly academic.
+She also worked as the athletic trainer for men's basketball for two years but her duties are now strictly academic.

 Prior to Cumberland, she served as Athletic Trainer/Athletic Assistant/Lower School and Middle School Physical Education Teacher at Westridge School for Girls in Pasadena, Calif., serving as athletic trainer for all middle school and high school sports including basketball, soccer, lacrosse, softball and volleyball at Westridge.
 As Athletic Assistant, she assisted with purchase orders, coordination of transportation, game set-up, organization of officials and other tasks as dictated by the Athletic Director.
 Her teacher roles included grades 4-6 for team sports, age-appropriate fitness and recreation activities and grades 7-8 for volleyball, soccer, basketball and softball.